 Showing up for brunch is easy.
-Hosting brunch, now that’s for hardy souls.
+Hosting brunch, now that's for hardy souls.
+We've got tips and recipes that'll make hosting brunch more fun with less fuss.

 The trick is to get yourself out of the kitchen and into the action as much as possible while still pulling off a killer brunch.
 To that end, pre-prep as much of your brunch as you possibly can.
 Choose brunch recipes you can whip up in advance.
 You'll look like a wizard.